Skip to content

 UI Playground

-The pool comes with an OpenWebUI deployment to make it easy to test model inference with LLMs via the browser.
-To check the endpoint, use the kalavai client to locate the playground deployment:
+The pool comes with an OpenWebUI deployment (playground job) to make it easy to test model inference with LLMs via the browser.
+Within the UI you can select the model you wish to test and have a chat.

 Playground UI